OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 An Office Add-in can use the Office JavaScript APIs to interact with content in the Office document where the add-in is running.

-## Accessing the Office JavaScript library
+## Accessing the Office JavaScript API library

 [!include[information about accessing the Office JS API library](../includes/office-js-access-library.md)]